Who should see a dietitian/nutritionist?

 Do I counsel pregnant women with Gestational Diabetes?

-Yes!
+Yes.
 If you are diagnosed with Gestational Diabetes (GDM), we will go over everything you need to know, including a plan of what/how much to eat and how to check your blood sugar.
-You will receive a free glucose meter to start checking your blood sugar at home.
-I will contact your provider to send a prescription to your pharmacy for test strips and lancets.
-These appointments typically last 90 minutes to ensure that all of your questions are answered.
+I will coordinate with your provider to send a prescription to your pharmacy for a glucose meter, test strips and lancets so that you can start checking your blood sugar at home.
+These appointments typically last 60-90 minutes to ensure that all of your questions are answered.

 Do I see families?
 Do I work with kids?
-Can I bring my spouse?
+Can I bring my partner or a support person?
 Do I see men?

 Do I have to be a patient at Durham Women's Clinic on order to be seen?

-No. My office is located on the second floor inside Durham Women's Clinic but anyone can book an appointment with me at this location (including men).
-It is a welcoming environment for everyone!
+No. My office is located on the second floor inside Durham Women's Clinic but anyone can book an appointment with me at this location.
+I also see patients via telehealth.
+It is a welcoming environment for everyone.

 Do I take insurance?
 What is the cost of an appointment?